front-end-intermediate/session-1/readme.md

 ## EXERCISE - dynamic generation with an array of objects

 In the previous portion of this exercise we worked with an simple array.

 An array of objects is a very common data structure.

-The links for our page are in `navitems.js` - in the navItems array containing multiple objects:
+The links for our page are in `navitems.js` - in the navItems array:

 ```js
 var navItems = [